 In Taylor’s earlier work, marquetry, a medium typically associated with wealth and power, is used to portray dystopian scenes of everyday life.
 Taylor creates tension between the luxurious connotations of the material and a certain abjectness in subject matter.
 As Taylor explains, “The tension between the subject and surface of the finished wood is what compels me.
 I use wood veneer to depict scenes, places, and people that are not typically represented in the medium.
 The natural beauty inherent in finished wood draws attention to themes more subtle or complex.
 A viewer can find dual associations with the opulence of Louis XIV and the squalor of wood laminate living.
 The splendor of the shellacked wood is an invitation to look at subjects the viewer might otherwise ignore.”

 Raised in Las Vegas, Nevada, Alison Elizabeth Taylor received her M.F.A. from Columbia University, Graduate School of the Arts in 2005.
-Important solo and group shows include: 2015, solo exhibition Musée Historique, Chateau de Nyon, Lake of Geneva, Switzerland; 2014, First International Biennial of Contemporary Art of Cartagena de Indias, Cartagena, Colombia curated by Berta Sichel; 2013, Unfolding Tales: Selection from the Collection, Brooklyn Museum of Art and Surface Tension James Cohan Gallery; 2012, Against the Grain, at Mint Museum, NC and Museum of Art and Design, NY; 2011, Surface Value, Des Moines Art Center and American Gothic: Alison Elizabeth Taylor and Aaron Spangler, SECCA, NC; 2010, Un/Inhabited at SCAD, Savannah and Atlanta and Foreclosed, James Cohan Gallery and 185th Annual: An Invitational Exhibition of Contemporary American Art, National Academy Museum, New York, NY; 2009, The College of Wooster Art Museum, OH; 2008, Alison Elizabeth Taylor, James Cohan Gallery; 2006 Idyll, James Cohan Gallery.
-In 2009, Taylor received both a Louis Comfort Tiffany Foundation Award and the Smithsonian's Artist Research Fellowship Program Award.
+Important solo shows include: 2015, Musée Historique, Chateau de Nyon, Switzerland; 2013, Surface Tension, James Cohan Gallery; 2011, Surface Value, Des Moines Art Center and American Gothic: Alison Elizabeth Taylor and Aaron Spangler, SECCA, NC; 2010, Un/Inhabited at SCAD, Savannah and Atlanta and Foreclosed, James Cohan Gallery; 2009, The College of Wooster Art Museum, OH; 2008, Alison Elizabeth Taylor, James Cohan Gallery; 2006, Idyll, James Cohan Gallery.
+Important group shows include: 2014, First International Biennial of Contemporary Art of Cartagena de Indias, Cartagena, Colombia curated by Berta Sichel, Trees as Art, Peabody Essex Museum, MA, Stationary Realms, University of Arkansas, The Fifth Season, James Cohan Gallery, Re-presenting Representation VIII, Arnot Art Museum, NY and BEYOND EARTH ART: Contemporary Artists and the Environment, Herbert F. Johnson Museum of Art, Cornell University, NY; 2013, Unfolding Tales: Selection from the Collection, Brooklyn Museum of Art; 2010, 185th Annual: An Invitational Exhibition of Contemporary American Art, National Academy Museum, NY.
+In 2009, Taylor received a Louis Comfort Tiffany Foundation Award and the Smithsonian's Artist Research Fellowship Program Award.
 Taylor lives and works in Brooklyn, NY.

-Taylor’s work is included in the public collections of the Brooklyn Museum of Art, Brooklyn, NY and Crystal Bridges Museum of American Art, Bentonville, Arkansas as well as prominent collections worldwide.
+Taylor’s work is included in the public collections of the Brooklyn Museum of Art, Brooklyn, NY, Crystal Bridges Museum of American Art, Bentonville, Arkansas and Des Moines Art Center, Des Moines, IA, as well as prominent collections worldwide.